andrewratliff/andrewratliff.github.io/_posts/2020-01-02-the-bottom-billion.md

 References

 Collier, P. (2007). _The bottom billion: Why the poorest countries are failing and what can be done about it_.
-New York, NY: Oxford University Press.
+Oxford University Press.